AntiqueSounds/Tandem-Badge/README.md

 SAO ports are labeled "Dynabus: They are standard SAO V 1.68 ports. https://hackaday.com/2019/03/20/introducing-the-shitty-add-on-v1-69bis-standard/ with 3V, GND, SCL/SDA, GPIO1 and GPIO2 available.
 The software uses 3V/GND, GPIO1 and GPIO2.

-The Chevron SAO uses 3V for fixed LEDs and GPIO2 for the candle blinking sequence for the other LEDs.
+The chevron SAO uses 3V for fixed LEDs and GPIO2 for the candle blinking sequence for the other LEDs.
 The Mackie SAO uses 3V for the CPU LEDs and GPIO2 (and GOPI1) for the other LEDS using a candle display.

 The device will drive those pins for any SAO placed onto the SAO header.
 Several have been tested to work.
 Even older designs will work as long as 3V and GND are next to each other.
 The circuit is protected against shorts.
 ## Display
 ### Normal Operative Display
 ![Normal Display](./Pictures/Normal.JPG)
 If everything is running properly, this display gets refreshed each minute.
-But the time is not updated from the server.
+But the time is not updated from the server that frequently.
 Wifi is NOT connected when the little "handheld" icon shows.
-That icon means that everything is updated and running.
-This icon should show when things are working properly.
+That icon means that everything is updated and running (but Wifi not connected).
+This icon should show when everything is working properly.
 The battery icon is mostly useless, but it is accurate.
 By the time the battery bar shows weakening (i.e. < 3.5 volts), the device usually stops.
 ### Sleeping Display
 ![Sleeping](./Pictures/Sleeping.JPG)
 The sleep icon is shown to the left side of the "handheld" or the "failed Wifi" icon only when the device is sleeping.
 Device "sleeps" by not updating the time, nor updating the led displays.
 Power LED on the SAO is still used.
 Wake by toggling any switch or resetting the device.